liuaki03/liuaki03.github.io/index.md

 description: Personal website of Autumn Liu
 ---

-This is my submissions for the course:
+This is my submission for the course:
 - [Basic Graphing Assignment](/GraphAssignment/index.md)